jyriturkia/pia-systemd/README.md

 ## Thanks

-A big special thanks to [faireOwl](https://github.com/faireOwl) for his contributions to this repo.
+A big special thanks to [faireOwl](https://github.com/faireOwl) for his contributions.

 ## License
 This project is licensed under the [MIT (Expat) license](https://choosealicense.com/licenses/mit/), which can be found [here](/LICENSE).